 Hot Works Orchard Lake Fine Art Show provides students with an unmatched learning experience, and exposes families to artwork that they otherwise may not see.

-Criteria for judging the youth art is based on technique/execution and originality, which is similar to the criteria for the judging of the professional artist awards.
+Criteria for judging the youth art is based on technique/execution and originality, which is similar to the criteria for judging of the professional artist awards.
+Seven awards include:

-In addition to one of the prizes above, each winner receives a beautiful, colorful, two-foot-long ribbon.
-On Sunday afternoon at 3 pm, Youth Art awards are presented by Executive Producer Patty Narozny.
-She begins with, “Thank you for submitting your Youth Art entries.
+On Sunday afternoon at 3pm at the show, Bath Planet’s Youth Art Competition awards are presented by Executive Producer Patty Narozny.
+She begins with, “Thank you for submitting your Youth Art Competition entries.
 Please understand that art is subjective.
-Even the best artists are not accepted into all the art shows they want to participate, nor do they win a prize in every show they do.
-For the budding artists who do not win, and you love creating your art, please do not give up.
+Even the best artists are not accepted into all the art shows they want to participate, nor do they win a prize in every art show they do.
+For the young artists who do not win, and you love creating your art, please do not give up.
 Please congratulate those who do win.”